-Facilities that own or maintain their surrounding landscape can use significant amounts of water to maintain and irrigate the landscape.
-The amount of water use is dictated by the size and design of the landscape as well as the local climate and facility type.
-Facilities with large areas of maintained landscape, such as schools, can use as much as 30 percent of their water to maintain the health and quality of the landscape.
+Facilities can use significant amounts of water to maintain and irrigate their surrounding landscape, depending on the size and design of the landscape, local climate, and facility type.
+Facilities with large areas of maintained landscape, such as schools, can use as much as 30 percent of their water for landscape maintenance.
 Outdoor water use can be controlled and minimized with proper landscape design and maintenance of any supplemental irrigation systems.

-Many facilities also consume significant amounts of water for the operation and maintenance of pools and vehicle washing stations on site.
-Pools can be managed by reducing water loss associated with evaporation, filter cleaning, mineral buildup control, leaks, and splashing.
-Vehicle washing stations can save at least 50 percent of the water used through reclaiming and reusing water.
+Many facilities also consume significant amounts of water for the operation and maintenance of pools and vehicle washing stations.
+Proper pool management can reduce water loss associated with evaporation, filter cleaning, mineral buildup control, leaks, and splashing.
+Vehicle washing stations can save at least 50 percent of the water used by reclaiming and reusing water.

-Section 5.0: Outdoor Water Use of WaterSense at Work provides an overview of and guidance for effectively reducing the water use associated with:
+Section 5.0 of WaterSense at Work, Outdoor Water Use, provides an overview of and guidance for effectively reducing the water use associated with: